 Plan your visit to the Colosseum

 The Colosseum is Rome’s most visited ancient monument, attracting over 12 million visitors annually as part of the archaeological park.
 Built nearly 2,000 years ago, it’s the largest ancient amphitheatre ever constructed, spanning about 24,000sqm.
-Visitors can explore the arena, underground chambers, and upper tiers, but high demand means queues can stretch 1–2 hours, so planning ahead with a booked time and arriving early helps you make the most of your visit.
+Visitors can explore the arena, underground chambers, and upper tiers, but high demand often leads to wait times of 1–2 hours.
+Planning ahead with pre-booked access and arriving early helps you make the most of your visit.

 Navigating your way

-The main entrance ( ) is towards the left of the Arch of Constantine, facing Piazza del Colosseo.
-Timed-entry ticket holders enter via this entrance while guided groups enter via an adjacent group gate.
+The main entrance is located to the left of the Arch of Constantine, facing Piazza del Colosseo.
+Visitors with pre-booked timed access use this entrance, while guided groups enter through a nearby dedicated gate.

 How to make the most of your time